ome/bioformats/components/native/bf-cpp/readme.txt

 The above command assumes you have the svn command line tool for Subversion installed.
 It should also work fine to plug in the above URL to any graphical Subversion client (e.g., TortoiseSVN).

+INSTALLING COMPILE-TIME DEPENDENCIES -- LINUX

+To install many of these dependencies on Debian-based Linux, execute:

+  sudo apt-get install ant cmake boost-thread-dev subversion sun-java6-jre

+Other Linux flavors may have similar packages available; check your package manager.

+INSTALLING COMPILE-TIME DEPENDENCIES -- MAC OS X

+Mac OS X users will need to visit the appropriate web sites and download and install the relevant binaries for Ant, CMake and Subversion.

+To install the Boost Thread library, follow these steps:

+1) Visit www.boost.org in your web browser.
+2) Click the "Getting Started Guide" link.
+3) Click the "Getting Started on Unix variants" link in the lower right corner.
+4) Download the Boost distribution using the link in the "1 Get Boost" section.
+5) Unpack the Boost distribution into a temporary directory; e.g.:

+  tar xjf boost_1_38_0.tar.bz2

+6) Build the source using the "Easy Build and Install"; e.g.:

+  cd boost_1_38_0
+  sudo ./configure
+  sudo make install

+This will install Boost into a subdirectory of /usr/local; e.g.:

+  /usr/local/include/boost-1_38

+7) Edit CMakeLists.txt to tweak the Boost_ADDITIONAL_VERSIONS variable to
+   match your installed version of Boost.
+[TODO: Eliminate this step.]

+8) Run ant

+INSTALLING COMPILE-TIME DEPENDENCIES -- WINDOWS

+Windows users will need to visit the appropriate web sites and download and install the relevant binaries.

+[TODO: Finish these instructions for Windows.]

 HOW TO COMPILE